When it comes to rare designer dog breeds, few animals can match the Italian Papihound.

 How to Find Reputable Italian Papihound Breeders?

-If you have decided to make the plunge and buy your Italian Papihound, you will have to find the nearest local breeder.
+If you have decided to take the plunge and buy your Italian Papihound, you will have to find the nearest local breeder.

 Asking around the local dog breeding community may lead you to an Italian Papihound breeder, as this is not a very common breed.